AmaniEzz/SOLID-principles-Python/README.md

 ## 4. Interface Segregation
 - Make interfaces (parent abstract classes) more specific, rather than generic.
-- Clients should not be forced to implement a function they do no need.
+- Clients should not be forced to implement a function they do not require.
-    - e.g. Create more interfaces (classes) if needed and/or provide objects to constructors.
+    - e.g. Create more interfaces (abstract classes) if needed and/or provide objects to constructors.

 ---

 ## 5. Dependency Inversion
 - High-level modules should not depend on low-level modules.
-Both should depend on abstractions (e.g. Make classes inherit from abstract classes).
+Both should depend on abstractions.
+    - e.g. Make classes inherit from abstract classes.
 - Abstractions should not depend on details.
-Details (concrete implementations) should depend on abstractions.
+- Details (concrete implementations) should depend on abstractions.
 - It helps you separate components and helps reduce coupling in the code

 ---